royashbrook/PSAgentTemplate/README.md

 # PSAgentTemplate

 PSAgentTemplate is a project template for PowerShell Agents/Scheduled Jobs.
 While a scheduled job or agent could perform any task, the one I find myself repeating the most is some variation on a 2 step process of 'get data, use data'.
 This is a base template for that flow.

+The output of this template will eventually be a deployed scheduled task on a windows server that calls powershell to invoke job.ps1.
+For the purpose of this template the word 'agent', 'job', 'scheduled job' and other similar items may all be used to describe the same thing.
+A future todo will be to standardize that language. =)

 # Files

+There are two main types of files in this template; Files that get deployed and files that do not get deployed.

+There are several types of files in this project template.

+1. The actual files that are part of the agent

 - .gitignore
 - README.md - this readme file, but modified with current descriptions.
 - job.ps1 - main file. this is the file that is called by the scheduled job.